cornell-ece2400/ece2400-docs/docs/ece2400-coding-conventions.md

 Place a function's variables in the narrowest scope possible.
-C99 no longer requires all variables to be declared at the beginning of a function, so declare functions close to where they are initialized.
+C99 no longer requires all variables to be declared at the beginning of a function, so declare variables close to where they are initialized.

 ### 5.2.
 Static and Global Variables